dhairs/College-Notes/Projects/Speaker/DIY High-Fidelity (HiFi) Speaker Design.md

 ### [Crossover](https://en.wikipedia.org/wiki/Audio_crossover)

 We have the option between a digital DSP, or a passive crossover.
-Passive crossovers are inherently limited in that they are only able to separate set frequencies without the ability to tune without re-soldering and re-spec-ing components.
+Passive crossovers are inherently limited in that they are only able to separate set frequencies without the ability to tune without re-soldering and re-spec-ing components (but they are very cool to design).

 For this reason, it makes more sense for us to go with a digital crossover.
 DSPs can handle frequency separation, given there is a sufficiently powerful MCU running it.